runpod/docs/docs/hub/publishing-guide.md

 ## Required files

-Aside from a working [Servereless implementation](/serverless/overview), every Hub repo requires two additional configuration files:
+Aside from a working [Serverless implementation](/serverless/overview), every Hub repo requires two additional configuration files:

 1. `hub.json` - Defines metadata and deployment settings for your repo.
 2. `tests.json` - Specifies how to test your repo.